 Recovery isn’t impossible, but it is hard, emotional, and you may feel like giving up.
 When it doesn’t look like it’s improving, just keep going.
 I promise you, it’s so worth it.
 Since recovering, I’ve built a blog, run my own business and have an apprenticeship at my dream job.
 You can do this.
 You’ll learn so many life lessons during recovery, and they continue to guide you, even once you’re thriving.
 What lessons has recovery taught you?
 I’d love to hear what amazing things your recovery has bought you, and what gave you the motivation to keep going!
 Just remember, you can do this!

-About the Guest Writer!
+About the writer!

 Em is a UK blogger focusing on blogging, business & sustainability on her blog “Love, Em“.
 With 4 years of experience in the blogging world, she is keen to share her knowledge.
-Emily is passionate about helping others, and since leaving college, has decided to put her passions in writing.
-You can find her over on social media!
+Emily is passionate about helping others, and since leaving college, has decided to put her passions into writing.
+You can find her on social media!